Income tax surveys at BBC offices continue for third day

 A senior advisor with the information and broadcasting ministry claimed the searches were unrelated to the BBC documentary about Prime Minister Narendra Modi.

 Searches by the Income Tax Department at the Mumbai and Delhi offices of British broadcaster BBC continued for the third consecutive day on Thursday, PTI reported.
+The searches which had begun around 11.30 am on February 14 have been going for nearly 60 hours now.

 The searches, which the officials have dubbed a “survey operation”, were initiated less than a month after the BBC released a two-part documentary that examined Prime Minister Narendra Modi’s alleged role in the communal riots that took place in Gujarat in 2002.